Course Information

 SPA 107

-An intermediate/advanced language course that consolidates and expands the skills acquired in beginner's Spanish.
-Students will continue to develop their ability to comprehend and communicate in Spanish while using the four basic skills: listening, speaking, reading, and writing.
-The course's linguistic goals are achieved in the context of examining the history, cultural production, practices, language, and current reality of the U.S. Latino community.
-Materials include oral, written and audiovisual texts.
-By the end of the course, students will be able to express more complex ideas, orally and in writing, with greater grammatical accuracy
+SPA 107 is an intermediate/advanced language course that consolidates and expands the skills acquired in beginner's Spanish.
+Students will continue to develop their ability to comprehend and communicate in Spanish while using the four skills: listening, speaking, reading, and writing.
+Materials include oral, written, and audiovisual texts that present language in authentic contexts of use and interpretation.
+By the end of the course, students will be able to express more complex ideas, orally and in writing, with greater grammatical accuracy and communicative fluency.

 Instructors